kev0960/ModooCode/md/inst/movapd.md

 EVEX.512 encoded version:

-Moves 512 bits of packed double-precision floating-point values from the source operand (second operand) to the destination operand (first operand).
+Moves 512 bits of packed double-precision floating-point values from the source operand (second operandÄª to the destination operand (first operand).
 This instruction can be used to load a ZMM register from a 512-bit float64 memory location, to store the contents of a ZMM register into a 512-bit float64 memory location, or to move data between two ZMM registers.
 When the source or destination operand is a memory operand, the operand must be aligned on a 64-byte boundary or a general-protection exception (#GP) will be generated.
 To move single-precision floating-point values to and from unaligned memory locations, use the VMOVUPD instruction.

 VEX.256 and EVEX.256 encoded versions:

-Moves 256 bits of packed double-precision floating-point values from the source operand (second operand) to the destination operand (first operand).
+Moves 256 bits of packed double-precision floating-point values from the source operand (second operandÄª to the destination operand (first operand).
 This instruction can be used to load a YMM register from a 256-bit memory location, to store the contents of a YMM register into a 256-bit memory location, or to move data between two YMM registers.
 When the source or destination operand is a memory operand, the operand must be aligned on a 32-byte boundary or a general-protection exception (#GP) will be generated.
 To move double-precision floating-point values to and from unaligned memory locations, use the VMOVUPD instruction.

 128-bit versions:

-Moves 128 bits of packed double-precision floating-point values from the source operand (second operand) to the destination operand (first operand).
+Moves 128 bits of packed double-precision floating-point values from the source operand (second operandÄª to the destination operand (first operand).
 This instruction can be used to load an XMM register from a 128-bit memory location, to store the contents of an XMM register into a 128-bit memory location, or to move data between two XMM registers.
 When the source or destination operand is a memory operand, the operand must be aligned on a 16-byte boundary or a general-protection exception (#GP) will be generated.
 To move single-precision floating-point values to and from unaligned memory locations, use the VMOVUPD instruction.

 128-bit Legacy SSE version: Bits (MAX\esc{_}VL-1:128) of the corresponding ZMM destination register remain unchanged.